More

 Our Favourite Ufotable Anime

 Everyone has their own favourites, and choosing the “best” Ufotable works often comes down to personal connection.
-In this section, we share our top picks; not ranked, but chosen for their impact, emotional resonance, and artistic excellence.
+In this section, I will be sharing our top picks; not ranked, but chosen for their impact, emotional resonance, and artistic excellence.

 Demon Slayer